jemalft/-Users-jemal-jemal-performance-project-performance-projects/ResultAnanysis.md

-## Result Analysis on sample load testing using Taurus with Jmeter
+## Result Analysis on load testing using Taurus with Jmeter

 As my initial phase of performance testing practices, I have done a bit of research to choose Taurus as performance testing tool of my choice since, Taurus has a good test result reporting capabilities, easy to Integrate into continuous integration pipeline, simplicity, and can run with existed functional